ebehii/starter-academic/content/publication/jmp/index.md

 ---
 title: "Estimating Productivity in the Presence of Spillovers:
-Firm-level Evidence from the US Production Network [JMP]"
+Firm-level Evidence from the US Production Network [Job Market Paper]"
 authors:
 - admin
 date: "2020-10-09T00:00:00Z"